 Turns out that when it comes to friendliness, not all states are created equal.
 From old school Southern charm to outright city rudeness, there’s varying degrees of politeness.
 We looked to our audience to find out “what are the friendliest states in America?”

-From strangers helping you find your way when your phone doesn’t work to making new best friends in a local bar, these are the states across the USA where you’ll be made to feel the most (and least!) welcome.
+From strangers helping you find your way when your phone doesn’t work to making new best friends in a local bar, this is the states in USA where you’ll be made to feel the most (and least!) welcome.

-The friendliest states in America 2019How do these rankings work?
+The Friendliest States in America 2020How do these rankings work?

 Locals might seem a bit gruff at first (even upstate!), but it’s a melting pot of many cultures and the neighbourhoods in each borough of NYC have a community feel if you manage to stick it out for long enough.
 Just don’t dawdle on the sidewalk or hold up traffic taking Instagram shots…